-Pursuant to the SFLCB Regulations, during FY23/24, Mr Tsien is deemed not to be (a) independent from any business relationship with the Manager and MPACT; and (b) independent from every substantial shareholder of the Manager and every substantial unitholder of MPACT, by virtue of his directorship on the Sponsor and previous appointment at OCBC.
-The Board is satisfied that, as at 31 March 2024, Mr Tsien was able to act in the best interests of all Unitholders of MPACT as a whole.
+Pursuant to the SFLCB Regulations, during FY24/25, Mr Tsien is deemed not to be (a) independent from any business relationship with the Manager and MPACT; and (b) independent from every substantial shareholder of the Manager and every substantial unitholder of MPACT, by virtue of his directorship on the Sponsor.

+Nonetheless, the Board is satisfied that, as at 31 March 2025, Mr Tsien was able to act in the best interests of all Unitholders of MPACT as a whole.

-2 Ms Tan Su Shan is currently the Group Head of Institutional Banking of DBS Bank Ltd, a related corporation of Temasek.
-The amounts paid or incurred by MPACT to DBS Bank Ltd in FY23/24 for trustee fees and banking services fees, including financial advisory fees, exceeded \$\$200,000.
-In addition, the amounts received as rental by MPACT from DBS Group in FY23/24 for leases of MPACT's premises exceeded \$\$200,000.
-Under the Code's Practice Guidance 2(b), a director may be considered as not independent if he or she is, among others, an executive officer of an organisation to which a company or any of its subsidiaries made, or from which the company or any of its subsidiaries received, significant payments or material services in the current or immediate past financial year.
+2 Mr Chua Kim Chiu is currently a Non-Executive and Independent Director of the Board of Oversea-Chinese Banking Corporation Limited ("OCBC").
+The amounts paid or incurred by MPACT to OCBC in FY24/25 for banking services exceeded \$\$200,000.
+Under the Code's Practice Guidance 2(b), a director may be considered as not independent if he or she is, among others, a director of an organisation to which a company or any of its subsidiaries made, or from which the company or any of its subsidiaries received, significant payments or material services in the current or immediate past financial year.
 As a guide, payments aggregated over any financial year in excess of \$\$200,000 should generally be deemed significant.